karan3242/XRF_data_parser/README.md

 #### Deviations

-Based on data from "Elements Overview", this show a table with items and elements with standard divinations higher than a threshold set by the slider.
+Based on data from "Elements Overview", this show a table with items and elements with standard divination higher than a threshold set by the slider.

 #### Z-Score